archana-punia/minikube/README.md

 # minikube
-Minikube installation on Amazon EC2
+Webapp deployment using minikube on Amazon EC2

 Requirements:
 1. Server with minimum 4GB RAM and 25G HD.
 Below environment was set up on Amazon EC2-CentOS